standard-for-public-code/standard-for-public-code/standards/require-review.md

 * Guarantee the right solution to a problem
 * Mean that reviewers are liable
-* Absolve a contributor from doing the documentation or writing tests
+* Absolve a contributor from writing documentation and tests
 * Provide you with the right reviewers

 ## How to test